scchandler/Spotify-Recommendations-App/README.md

 ## Info
-Can run on Android or iOS devices (nothing else). the folder lib coontains all of the actual .dart files
+Can run on Android or iOS devices (nothing else).

+The folder lib contains all of the actual .dart files